 Oscar-winning UK actress turned MP Glenda Jackson dies at 87: agent

-London (AFP) – British actress Glenda Jackson, the two-time Oscar-winning actress who went on to become an MP, died on Thursday at the age of 87, her agent said.
+London (AFP) – British actress Glenda Jackson, the two-time Oscar-winning actress who went on to become an MP, died on Thursday at the age of 87, prompting tributes from the worlds of entertainment and politics.

 Issued on: Modified:

-Lionel Larner said Jackson "died peacefully at her home in Blackheath London this morning after a brief illness with her family at her side".
+Her agent Lionel Larner said she "died peacefully at her home in Blackheath London this morning after a brief illness with her family at her side".

 "She recently completed filming 'The Great Escaper' in which she co-starred with Michael Caine," he added.